Collaborative Divorce Can Ease The Process And Provide The Best Outcome For Family Now And In The Future.

 As a member of the International Academy of Collaborative Professionals, Michael L. Bury, Attorney at Law, is skilled at negotiating outside of the courtroom.
 A collaborative divorce could be a more amicable process that could help your family go through this process efficiently.

-A collaborative divorce takes a multidisciplinary approach to conflict resolution.
+A collaborative divorce is a multidisciplinary approach to conflict resolution.
 Both parties must have a divorce coach to facilitate communication and independent representation by a trained collaborative attorney.
-Any specialists that need to be brought in must be agreed upon by both parties and must have collaborative divorce training.
-Some of these specialists may include:
+Any specialists who need to be brought in must be agreed upon by both parties and must have collaborative divorce training.

 Benefits Over Traditional Divorce

-There are numerous benefits of a collaborative divorce over traditional divorce litigation.
+There are numerous benefits of a collaborative divorce over traditional divorce litigation, including:

-First and foremost, the entire process is far less expensive.
-As your attorney, Mr. Bury will prioritize you and your family’s interests over his own monetary gains.
-During traditional divorce, attorneys’ fees are often higher, and you have the added expense of court costs.
+- The entire process is far less expensive.
+We will prioritize you and your family’s interests.
+During traditional divorce, attorney fees are often higher, and you have the added expense of court costs.

-Collaborative divorces can take far less time to settle than a traditional divorce.
-When litigation is involved, the process can take a year or more to complete.
-With a collaborative divorce, the process takes only as long as you need it to.
+- Collaborative divorces can take far less time to settle than a traditional divorce.
+When litigation is involved, the process can take a year or more.

-Collaborative divorces are cooperative, not combative.
+- These divorces are designed to be more cooperative, not combative.
 This helps reduce the heavy emotional toll divorce litigation can have on everyone involved.

-If you want to avoid the expense and mess that is often associated with divorce, you may want to consider hiring a collaborative divorce.
-Attorney Michael Bury has represented many clients in collaborative divorce proceedings, and he can help you and your spouse come to an amicable separation of assets.
-Call our office at (530) 343-7800 or contact us online today to schedule a consultation.
+If you want to avoid the expense and time that is often associated with divorce, you may want to consider hiring a collaborative divorce lawyer.
+Call our convenient Chico office at 530-297-8306 or contact us online today to schedule a consultation.